dschil138/Fulcrum/README.md

 # Fulcrum Keyboard

 The Fulcrum Keyboard is an 20-key ergomechanical split keyboard, with two rotary encoders, and two 5-way switches.
+It runs on KMK circuitpython firmware.

 ![Photo of the Fulcrum Keyboard](photos/fulcrum-1-web.jpg "")